WebyThinksVK/martinkaptein.com/content/post/reharmonisation-non-functional-harmony.md

 # Reharmonisation of the tune Father Jacob

-In the case, that you are not familiar with this tune, here is it:
+In the case, that you are not familiar with this tune, here it is:

 ![Original father Jacob tune](/images/blog/father-jacob-original.jpg)